 Non-Instructional Facilities (NIFs)

 A non-instructional facility (NIF) is a school building without classrooms or a library building without public areas.
-Non-instructional facilities on school and library property are eligible to receive discounts on data transmission services and internet access services, and voice services (Category One services).
+Non-instructional facilities on school and library property are eligible to receive discounts on data transmission services and internet access services (Category One services).

 Examples of NIFs on school property include, but are not limited to: